Fellenex/PegGame/README.md

 # Peg Game

 This is a cute little game one can play with golf tees and a block of wood with a triangular grid of holes.
 There will have to be a triangular number of holes (1, 3, 6, 10, 15, 21, ...) for the holes to line up as a triangle.
-See https://oeis.org/A000217 for details
+See https://oeis.org/A000217 for more details.

 This implementation creates a plan to win the peg game when there are 15 holes.

 ## Rules of the Game